les1smore/DATA606-Capstone-Project/README.md

 - EDA with dichotomy and transformation
 - Use multivariable weighted logistic regression models to measure associations among factors
 - Apply supervised ML models and metrics

+## Data Overview
+### Shape
+- 323 numerical features
+  - 7 categorical features
+  - 244 columns have missing values
+- 441,456 survey responses (rows)
+- Not balanced with a size at 541.28 MB